Rights of way and accessing land

 Report problems with a right of way

-Report if you’ve had a problem using a right of way (eg an obstruction, poor maintenance or a misleading sign) to the:
+Report if you’ve had a problem using a right of way (such as an obstruction, poor maintenance or a misleading sign) to the:

 - local access authority - contact them through the local council